 If you're still convinced that over-amplifying your albums to the point that the waveforms start clipping will give you an advantage over properly mastered albums on radio broadcasts, you may want to read this.

-And last but not least, you may be interested in reading what an actual sound mastering engineer has to say about the subject.
+And last but not least, you may be interested in reading what an actual sound mastering engineer has to say about the subject, or listening to the opinion of some famous producers.

 (1): Dynamic range compression is not to be confused with ‘lossy compression’ as is used by digital audio codecs like MP3, AAC, and OGG, which is a completely different thing.
 Dynamic range compression works on the amplitude of sound waves and alters the sound considerably.
 Lossy compression works on the digital data that represents the music, and only slightly alters the sound waves to allow a digital representation that requires less storage space.
 Ideally those small alterations are not noticeable to the listener.

 (2): I actually tried undoing compression on the Doves song ‘The Outsiders’.
 My strategy was to do the inverse of a multi-band compressor, by splitting up the song into multiple frequency bands and trying to reconstruct realistic dynamics in each band.
 The latter is pure manual and wet-finger work.
 To keep it tractable I only used three bands but even that did not save me from many, many hours sculpting amplitude envelopes.
 Parts of the song did improve a lot, but the inevitable result was still that it sounds like someone is fiddling with the volume knob because three frequency bands is not enough.
 I would need to use more bands to get a better result, and spend even more time on it.
 No matter what I would try, the result will always be much worse than if the song would have been properly produced from the start.
 Nevertheless, the original version now sounds even more flaccid to me because I got used to the extra dynamics.